Welcome to today's edition of the Rush 24-7 podcast.

 So I eagerly accepted.

-And now it's being portrayed that I'm the primary owner of the which is uh what primary bitter, which is uh was not the case.
+And now it's being portrayed that I'm the primary owner of the frame, which is primary bidder, which was not the case.

 I'm just in the group.

-Now you've got the Justice Brothers, Reverends Jackson and Sharpton.
+Now you've got the Justice Brothers, Reverends Dax and Sharpton.

-I mean, Reverend Jackson wrote a bus in Chicago today to the school where the uh violence took place, as though that's gonna do anything.
+I mean, Reverend Jackson rode a bus in Chicago today to the school where the violence took place as though that's going to do anything.

 I mean, there are people that profit from all this.